County Cork

 Cork borders four other counties: Kerry to the west, Limerick to the north, Tipperary to the north-east and Waterford to the east.
-The county contains a section of the Golden Vale pastureland that stretches from Kanturk in the north to Allihies in the south.
+The county contains the southern section of the Golden Vale pastureland that extends into the Blackwater valley.
 The south-west region, including West Cork, is one of Ireland's main tourist destinations, known for its rugged coast and megalithic monuments and as the starting point for the Wild Atlantic Way.
 The largest third-level institution is University College Cork, founded in 1845, and has a total student population of around 22,000.
 Local industry and employers include technology company Dell EMC, the European headquarters of Apple, and the farmer-owned dairy co-operative Dairygold.

 The county is known as the "rebel county", a name given to it by King Henry VII of England for its support, in a futile attempt at a rebellion in 1491, of Perkin Warbeck, who claimed to be Richard of Shrewsbury, Duke of York.

 Political and governance

 The local government areas of county Cork and the city of Cork are administered by the local authorities of Cork County Council and Cork City Council respectively.
 The boundary between these two areas was altered by the 2019 Cork boundary change.
 It is part of the Southern Region and has five representatives on the Southern Regional Assembly.

 For elections to Dáil Éireann, the city and county are divided into five constituencies: Cork East, Cork North-Central, Cork North-West, Cork South-Central and Cork South-West.
-Together they return 18 deputies (TDs) to the Dáil.
+Together they return 20 deputies (TDs) to the Dáil.
 It is part of the South constituency for European elections.

 Geography

 Cork is the largest county in Ireland by land area, and the largest of Munster's six counties by population and area.
-At the last census in 2016, Cork city stood at 125,657.
-The population of the entire county is 542,868 making it the state's second-most populous county and the third-most populous county on the island of Ireland.
+At the latest census in 2022, the population of the entire county stood at 584,156.
+Cork is the second-most populous county in the State, and the third-most populous county on the island of Ireland.

 County Cork is located in the province of Munster, bordering Kerry to the west, Limerick to the north, Tipperary to the north-east and Waterford to the east.
 The county shares separate mountainous borders with Tipperary and Kerry.
 The terrain on the Kerry border was formed between 360 and 374 million years ago, as part of the rising of the MacGillycuddy's Reeks and Caha Mountains mountains ranges.
 This occurred during the Devonian period when Ireland was part of a larger continental landmass and located south of the equator.
 The region's topography of peaks and valleys are characterised by steep ridges formed during the Hercynian period of folding and mountain formation some 300 million years ago.